MagicSetEditorPacks/Full-Magic-Pack/data/magic-modules.mse-include/casting-costs/readme.txt

 #### Consider using the Namelines module instead of this one.
+#### It encompasses transformation symbols, card symbols, names and casting costs, all at once.

 #### To use this include in a template, add the following in the template headers:
 depends on: